Robot babies tackling teenage pregnancies in Colombia

 "This teaches us a lesson."

-Authorities say the program has been well received by parents, even though some were opposed to sex education, believing it promoted sexual activity among students.
+Authorities say the programme has been well received by parents, even though some were opposed to sex education, believing it promoted sexual activity among students.